 - We value and believe in providing the general public with weekly chart updates and accessibility to chart listings online.
 We value Aboriginal music and belive in a virtual resource with a database for all peoples.

-The National Aboriginal Music Countdown is produced weekly by NCI FM in Winnipeg, MB.
+The Indigenous Music Countdown is produced weekly by NCI FM in Winnipeg, MB.

 *Chart positions on the Indigenous Music Countdown are determined by input and feedback by our affiliate stations.